Times Square: Decline

 Camel Cigarettes sign, 1965.
 Below and near the letters "Cam" is smoke from a disintegrating smoke ring.

 Times Square, 1965; the My Fair Lady marquee is at center.

-From the 1960s to the early 1990s, the seediness of the area, especially due to its go-go bars, sex shops, peep shows, and adult theaters, became an infamous symbol of the city's decline.
+From the 1960s to the early 1990s, the seediness of the area, especially due to its go-go bars, sex shops, peep shows, and porn theaters, became an infamous symbol of the city's decline.
 As early as 1960, 42nd Street between Seventh and Eighth avenues was described by The New York Times as "the 'worst' [block] in town".
 Later that decade, Times Square was depicted in Midnight Cowboy as gritty, depraved, and desperate.
 Conditions only worsened in the 1970s and 1980s, as did the crime in the rest of the city, with a 1981 article in Rolling Stone magazine calling 42nd Street in Times Square the "sleaziest block in America".
 In the mid-1980s, the area bounded by 40th and 50th Streets and Seventh and Ninth Avenues saw over 15,000 crime complaints per year.
 The block of 42nd Street between Seventh and Eighth avenues had 2,300 crimes per year in 1984, of which 20% were felonies.